-- 2.3.6 The representative fuel oil sample shall be retained under the ship control until the fuel oil delivered is substantially consumed, but in any case for a period not less than 12 months from the time of delivery.
+2.3.6 The representative sample(s) of the fuel oil shall be retained under the ship control until the fuel oil delivered is substantially consumed, but in any case for a period not less than 12 months from the time of delivery.
 The fuel oil verification procedure is detailed in Appendix VI of Annex VI to MARPOL 73/78.

-The requirements for procedure for sampling and storing the samples are set forth in IMO resolution MEPC.182(59) and IMO circular MEPC.1/Circ.508. - 2.3.7 Considering the above, the ship fuel oil systems shall ensure the following: - .1 possibility of fuel oil sampling at the receiving inlet bunker manifold by means of the sampling arrangement approved by the Register; - .2 possibility of ensuring safe change-over to the fuel oil with sulphur content, as specified in 2.3.2, prior to entry into inland waterways, as well as into SO_x Emission Control Areas.
+2.3.7 Considering the above, the ship fuel oil systems shall ensure the following:

+.1 possibility of fuel oil sampling at the receiving inlet bunker manifold by means of the sampling arrangement approved by the Register;

+.2 possibility of ensuring safe change-over to the fuel oil with sulphur content, as specified in 2.3.2, prior to entry into inland waterways, as well as into SOx Emission Control Areas.
 In this case, a possibility of full flushing of the fuel oil service system of all kinds of fuels with sulphur content exceeding the levels specified in 2.3.2 shall be ensured.